morphar/chatty-gpt/README.md

 Using gpt-4 through the API, is much faster than using ChatGPT plus and doesn't have message limits.

-All chats are kept in localStorage, so you won't be able to access it from any other browser or device.
+All chats are kept in localStorage, so you won't be able to access them from any other browser or device, unless you use the export / import functionality.
-I plan to make a simple export and import feature though.

 ## Why?